 Chief Perry shares his extensive knowledge of the campus law enforcement profession while teaching as an adjutant professor with FSU’s College of Criminology and as a Certified Instructor for the Florida Department of Law Enforcement Leadership Academy.
 He has provided instruction related to criminal justice to hundreds of students in a traditional instruction setting and online, as well as presenting in-service training courses to campus, city, and county law enforcement agencies.

-In addition to serving as the current President for the North Florida Chapter of the National Organization of Black Law Enforcement Executives, David is a dedicated board member for the Florida Police Chiefs Association, the Red Cross of the Big Bend and is the current president for the International Association of Campus Law Enforcement Administrators representing all colleges and universities in the world.
+In addition to serving as the current President for the North Florida Chapter of the National Organization of Black Law Enforcement Executives, David is the immediate past president for the Florida Police Chiefs Association, the Red Cross of the Big Bend and is the current president for the International Association of Campus Law Enforcement Administrators representing all colleges and universities in the world.

 David is a graduate of Albany State University with a Bachelor of Arts Degree in Criminal Justice (1993).
 He holds a Masters in Public Administration from Albany State University (2002) and is currently enrolled in the PhD program for Educational Leadership at Florida State University.
 He has also completed the basic police recruit training academies in Georgia, South Carolina and Florida.